 We must address the structural causes of inequalities, which go beyond globalization in both the developed and the developing world.

-Indu Bhushan is currently Director General of the Strategy and Policy Department at ADB.
-Prior to this appointment, he has worked in Southeast Asia and Pacific regions.
+Indu Bhushan was previously Director General of the Strategy and Policy Department at ADB.
+Prior to this appointment, he worked in Southeast Asia and Pacific regions.
 Before joining ADB, he was a member of the Indian Administrative Service.
 An electrical engineer by training, he has master’s degree in health sciences and PhD in public health economics.
 His wife, Anjana, works with the World Health Organization.
 He has two daughters, Devika and Ambika.
 He loves to watch sports and movies, and play bridge.

 Results 1 - 10 of 13